Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Gophish

 Gophish is an open-source framework to organize phishing campaigns to assess an organization's exposure to phishing.
-It simulates real-world phishing attacks, tracks user responses and generate reports.
+It simulates real-world phishing attacks, tracks user responses and generates reports.
 It offers a GUI to create sending profiles, craft the phishing emails and monitor the results.